argonne-lcf/balsam/docs/development/data-model.md

 | `node_packing_count` | Maximum number of instances that can run on a single node |
 | `wall_time_min` | Lower bound estimate for runtime of the Job (leaving at default 0 is allowed) |

+Let workdir uniqueness be the user's problem.
+If they put 2 jobs with same workdir, assume it's intentional.
+We can ensure that "stdout" of each job goes into a file named by Job ID, so multiple runs do not collide.

 ### API
 ##### Representation
 A user can only access Jobs they own.
 The related App, BatchJob, and parents are included by ID in the serialized representation.
-The `lock` is excluded since it is only used internally.
+The `session` is excluded since it is only used internally.
 Reverse relationships (one-to-many) with `transfers` and `events` are also not included in the Job representation, as they can be accessed through separate API endpoints.